 We are party to agreements with a subsidiary of FIS whereby certain FIS subsidiaries have access to and use certain title records owned by our title company subsidiaries.
 These agreements will continue unchanged after the closing.
-The FIS subsidiaries covered by these agreements are granted access to (i) the database of previously issued title policies and title policy information, which we refer to as the back plant, and are permitted to use the retrieved information solely in connection with the issuance of title insurance products that FIS offers as part of its business.
+The FIS subsidiaries covered by these agreements are granted access to (i) the database of previously issued title policies and title policies information, which we refer to as the starters repository, and (ii) certain other physical title records and information, which we refer to as the back plant, and are permitted to use the retrieved information solely in connection with the issuance of title insurance products that FIS offers as part of its business.
 The starters repository consists of title records and information used in previously issued title insurance policies.
 The back plant consists of physical, paper title records that are generally only used in the event that the electronically-stored title information is corrupted or otherwise unavailable or incomplete.
 Thus, the back plant access is infrequent and has been made available to FIS and its subsidiaries to ensure access to title information only in the event the electronic databases do not contain the needed title information.
-The FIS subsidiaries that are covered by these agreements may create proprietary means of technical access to the starters repository, but this does not apply to the back plant since the back plant consists of physical documents and records that cannot be accessed electronically.
+The FIS subsidiaries that are covered by these agreements may create proprietary means of technical access to the starters repository, but this does not apply to the back plant since the back plant consists of physical access to and records that cannot be accessed electronically.
 Our applicable title company subsidiaries retain ownership of the starters repository, the back plant, and all related programs, databases, and materials.

 The FIS subsidiary pays fees to us for the access to the starters repository and the back plant and reimburses our subsidiaries for payment of certain taxes and government charges.
 The fees payable under the starters repository agreement were based on the parties' evaluation of the market price for access and successful retrievals from starters repository/databases, the anticipated volume of successful retrievals from our starters repository database, and the geographic scope of the available starters repository database.
 Due to the infrequent nature of the access to the back plant and its limited usefulness, there are no fees payable under the back plant repository access agreement, other than reimbursement of costs incurred by us or our title insurance subsidiaries in allowing the FIS subsidiaries to access the back plant.
 These costs include reproduction, transport of paper records and files, and fees to local land recording offices and search services.
-The FIS subsidiary indemnifies us for third party claims arising from any errors or omissions in the starters repository and the back plant or the provision of access under the agreements.
-In addition, the FIS subsidiary is responsible for costs incurred as a result of unauthorized access to the database and records.
+The FIS subsidiary is responsible for costs incurred as a result of unauthorized access to the database and records.
 With regard to dispute resolution, if either party institutes an action against the other party for breach, the other party has the option, within 30 days of the notice of such action, to institute an arbitration proceeding and stay the other action.